-This is essential if you want to capture direct bookings and reduce the reliance and commission you pay to online travel agents (OTAs).
+This is essential if you want to capture direct bookings and reduce the reliance and commission you pay to OTAs.
 The majority of travellers will visit your hotel website even if they discover your property on an OTA.

 If you do want to capitalise on this traffic, your booking engine needs certain features beyond just a booking function, including:

 - A seamless online experience for your guests via a customised, two-step booking process